vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

-# Kosm: Classic FPS Pack For Unreal Engine 4
+# Kosm: Classic FPS Template For Unreal Engine 4
-> Classic Arena First-Person-Shooter Mechanics.<br><br>Project with fully customizable Blueprints to tune your project up - this Pack includes 2 Character Blueprints with distinct movement, defined as VQ3 and CPMA, an AI Bot and Ragdoll, Spectator Mode, 9 Weapons, 2 Maps for you to make all your testing, an Health/Armor/Ammo System and much more, all replicated for online gameplay.<br><br>
+> Classic Arena First-Person-Shooter Mechanics.<br><br>Project with fully customizable Blueprints to tune your project up - it includes 2 Character Blueprints with distinct movement, defined as VQ3 and CPMA, an AI Bot and Ragdoll, Spectator Mode, 9 Weapons, 2 Maps for you to make all your testing, an Health/Armor/Ammo System and much more, all replicated for online gameplay.<br><br>
-This Pack is composed by a <strong>.uproject file</strong> which you can freely customize using Unreal Engine 4.<br><br>
+This template is composed by a <strong>.uproject file</strong> which you can freely customize using Unreal Engine 4.<br><br>

 **Current Published Build:** v0.7 <a href="#patch-notes">(view Changelog)</a><br>
 **Unreal Engine Compatibility Version:** v4.26<br>